Google loves posts with 1,500+ words. Readers also love sharing posts of this length. And so, we all strive to reach that number.

 Readers are known to pay attention to the first 3 paragraphs [or content blocks] on a page.
 The following graph shows the visibility dropping drastically after the third position.

-Nielsen draws the similarity between this pattern and the pattern that people follow when they use the search engine results (the majority of the clicks go to the top organic search results).
+Nielsen draws the similarity between this pattern and the pattern that people follow when they use search results (the majority of the clicks go to the top organic search results).

 4. Use a lot of subheads

 You probably know the 80/20 headline rule.
-It states that 80% of the readers just read the headline.
+It states that 80% of the readers just read the post title.
 For every 8 people that read a headline, only 2 read the post.

-I’d recommend that you extend this principle to your subheads as well, i.e., think of each subhead and the following section as a complete post.
-And, assume that 80% of your readers will read just the subhead and not the following section.
+I’d recommend that you extend this principle to your subheads as well.
+Think of each subhead and the following section as a complete post.
+And assume that 80% of your readers will read just the subhead and not the following section.

 By writing engaging subheads, you’ll be able to draw readers further into your post’s independent sections.